VendorHub/docs/src/docs/libraries/features.md

 More storage providers will be added soon, e.g., WebDAV, network shares, file systems, and others.

 !!! note "Note"
-    Document indexing requires a BYOS account to function.
+    A BYOS account is required for document indexing.

 **[Learn more...](byos.md)**